 Related post: Plate carrier fitting guide.

-If you intend to use your plate carrier as a replacement for body armor, there are a few things to consider in order to ensure that you get it right.
-Plate carriers come in many different sizes and styles, so one carrier will not necessarily fit all wearers.
+If you intend to use your plate carrier as a replacement for body armor, there are a few things to consider to ensure that you get it right.
+Plate carriers come in different sizes and styles, so one carrier will only fit some wearers.
 This is especially true when using a plate carrier as an alternative to standard-issue body armor.

-The most important factors in plate carrier sizing are shoulder and chest size because they determine where on your body to mount your plates.
+The most essential factors in plate carrier sizing are shoulder and chest size because they determine where on your body to mount your plates.

-For example, if you have narrow shoulders but a broad chest, then you would want to look at plate carriers with smaller armholes or with adjustable straps.
-You may also want to choose a plate carrier with an adjustable cummerbund (the belt around your waist) or even no cummerbund at all.
+For example, if you have narrow shoulders but a broad chest, you should look at plate carriers with smaller armholes or adjustable straps.
+Choose a plate carrier with an adjustable cummerbund (the belt around your waist) or even no cummerbund.

-Alternatively, if you have broad shoulders but narrow hips and chest, then larger armholes might be desirable.
+Alternatively, more oversized armholes might be desirable if you have broad shoulders but narrow hips and chests.
 However, some plate carriers do not allow for the customization of these features.

 In addition, to plate carrier sizing based on shoulder and chest measurements, you should also consider how much weight you intend to carry.
 If you’re looking for a plate carrier as an alternative to body armor, then your best bet is probably going to be something lightweight like:

-When you’re shopping for a plate carrier, don’t just consider what size will fit over your plates; you need to make sure it’s snug.
-It should be tight enough that you can get it on and off without pain but loose enough that it doesn’t feel like a straightjacket.
+When shopping for a plate carrier, don’t just consider what size will fit over your plates; you need to ensure it’s snug.
+It should be tight enough to get it on and off without pain but loose enough that it doesn’t feel like a straight jacket.

-The plate carrier shouldn’t pull up when you lift your arms or shift around while you’re wearing it.
-If there are adjustments available, tighten them as much as possible without being uncomfortable.
+The plate carrier shouldn’t pull up when you lift your arms or shift around while wearing it.
+If adjustments are available, tighten them as much as possible without discomfort.
 If there aren’t any adjustments available, try on different sizes until you find one that fits well.